mlverse/mall/README.md

 Another consideration is the novelty of this approach.
 Early tests are providing encouraging results.
-But you, as an user, will still need to keep in mind that the predictions will not be infalable, so always check the output.
+But you, as an user, will still need to keep in mind that the predictions will not be infallible, so always check the output.
 At this time, I think the best use for this method, is for a quick analysis.

 ## Performance

+We will briefly cover this methods performance from two perspectives:

+- How long the analysis takes to run locally

+- How well it predicts

+To do so, we will use the `data_bookReviews` data set, provided by the `classmap` package.
+For this exercise, only the first 100, of the total 1,000, are going to be part of this analysis.

 ``` r
 library(classmap)